takeshape/shape-form/README.md

 ## ✨ Features

 - 💪JSON Schema validation - Easily share the same form validation frontend and backend
+- 💧Nested Object / Array support with Drag and Drop
 - ⚡️Fast - Pure components for fast rendering even with large forms
 - 🗃Redux / Standalone state management - Choose your own adventure
 - 💅Custom widgets - Widgets are simply React components
-- 🚀Form reducers - Useful for async validation, data normalization, the sky is the limit.
+- 🚀Form reducers - Useful for async validation, data normalization, the sky is the limit
 - 👯‍♀️Multi-Part Forms - Multiple form components can edit the same form data.
-Useful for complex layouts or mult-step forms.
+Useful for complex layouts or mult-step forms